foreverphoenix/the-phoenix-flavour/The-Phoenix-Flavour-3-2/02-Mod-Installation.md

 * **Main Files:** Hybrid Loot

-> File available on Discord in the #beta-files channel.
+> File available on Discord in the #guide-files channel.

+### Installation Instructions

+- In Mod Organizer 2, hit CTRL+M to install a new mod.
+- Navigate to your Downloads folder and double click Hybrid Loot archive.

 ## 29.2 [Morrowloot Miscellania – Item Distribution](https://www.nexusmods.com/skyrimspecialedition/mods/27094?tab=files)